hailo-ai/hailo_model_zoo/docs/GETTING_STARTED.rst

     hailomz compile <model_name> --input-conversion nv12_to_rgb

-Do not use the flag if an input conversion already exist in the alls or in the YAML.
+Do not use the flag if an input conversion already exists in the alls or in the YAML.

 To add input resize to the model, use the resize flag: